pau1ie/CuriousDBA/content/post/interested_Transaction_List.md

 physical writes                                                         453
 logical reads                                                        141888
 db block changes                                                     149680
+{{</highlight>}}

 The same is true for PSVERSION, and for the indexes which only have waits on reads.

-Having said that, I don?t think the proposed change will do any harm.
-It might make the table longer as we are allocating more space for the ITL (Actually it will make it shorter as there is so much free space ? there must have been a lot of rows removed from this table), but apart from that it will have no effect.
+Having said that, I don't think the proposed change will do any harm.
+It might make the table longer as we are allocating more space for the ITL (Actually it will make it shorter as there is so much free space - there must have been a lot of rows removed from this table), but apart from that it will have no effect.

 I can only assume those who see performance improvements were suffering ITL waits, or the business process has moved to a stage where they get fewer locks and they will return.